nostrumbiodiscovery/pele_platform/docs/build_docs/source/tutorials/frag_pele.rst

 ----------------------
 The input file ``input.yaml`` must contain:

-	1. **frag_core:** Path to the processed PDB file containing the protein and docket scaffols.
+	1. **frag_core:** Path to the processed PDB file containing the protein and docket scaffolds.
 	2. **frag_ligands:** Path to the SD file wit fully grown and preprocessed ligands.
 	3. **resname:** Unique residue name of the scaffold.
 	4. **chain_core:** Unique chain ID of the scaffolds.